kyopark2014/aws-robomaker/README.md

 ROS is an open-source framework that provides inter-process communication mechanisms, standard message types, robotic control and observation tools, hardware abstractions, and common algorithms for robot software development.

+ROS makes it easy to reuse and extend existing software so that developers can focus on new algorithms, hardware, and use cases.

 ### Gazebo